Tinkerforge/doc/source/Hardware/Bricks/Master_Brick.rst

 flowing in.

 After this small test you can go on with writing your own application.
-See :ref:`Interface and Coding <master_brick_programming_interfaces>` section
+See the :ref:`Programming Interface <master_brick_programming_interfaces>` section
-for  the API of the Master Brick and examples in your programming language.
+for  the API of the Master Brick and examples in different programming languages.

 .. _master_brick_programming_interfaces: